hellofresh/klepto/README.md

 - `Matchers` - Variables to store filter data.
 You can declare a filter once and reuse it among tables.
 - `Tables` - A Klepto table definition.
   - `Name` - The table name.
+  - `Ignore` - A flag to explicitly indicate whether table should be completely ignored.
+If set to true all other flags will be ignored.
   - `IgnoreData` - A flag to indicate whether data should be imported or not.
 If set to true, it will dump the table structure without importing data.
   - `Filter` - A Klepto definition to filter results.
     - `Match` - A condition field to dump only certain amount data.
 The value may be either expression or correspond to an existing `Matchers` definition.